vsch/flexmark-java/README.md

 ### Requirements

-* Java 8 or above
+* Java 8 or above (to be downgraded to Java 7 in the next release)
 * The core has no dependencies; for extensions, see below

 [![Build status](https://travis-ci.org/vsch/flexmark-java.svg?branch=master)](https://travis-ci.org/vsch/flexmark-java)